1st Nationwide Mortgage

 • Balance of appreciation + cash-flow: Irvine (standard/non-premium villages), Tustin, Lake Forest, Mission Viejo, Aliso Viejo, Huntington Beach (inland), Costa Mesa, Orange

-• Premium appreciation (jumbo DSCR): Newport Beach, Corona del Mar, Balboa Island, Newport Coast, Laguna Beach, Laguna Niguel, Coto de Caza, Shady Canyon, Crystal Cove, Dana Point, San Clemente (coastal)
+• Premium appreciation (jumbo DSCR): Newport Beach, Corona del Mar, Balboa Island, Newport Coast, Laguna Beach, Laguna Niguel, Coto de Caza, Shady Canyon, Dana Point, San Clemente (coastal)

 Sample OC Scenario: SFR in Tustin